apify/actor-whitepaper/README.md

 ## TODOs

-- Cluster the operations into sections like Input/output, Chaining operations etc.
-  For chaining, we have 3 ways: call, metamorhp, webhooks, describe the difference between them (e.g. first two need to be developed by author of the actor, the last one not)
 - Mention CI/CD, e.g. how to integrate with GiHub etc.
 - IDEA: How about having an "event log" for actors?
   They would be shown in UI, and tell user what happened in the actor.
 This can be done either in API or by special message to log, which will be parsed. **Or with the notifications/messaging API**
 - Add ideas for the permission system

-- Basic operations
-Get input
-  Main function
-Push results to dataset
-Key-value store
-Exit actor
-Update actor status

-- Execution environment
-  Environment variables
-  System events
-  Get memory information

-- Interaction with other actors
-Start an actor (without waiting for finish)
-Metamorph
-Attach webhook to an actor run
-Pipe result of an actor to another (aka chaining) Aborting other actor